KtorZ/_blog_/_posts/2015-10-26-titanium,_alloy_and_es6.markdown

 is `.app/` and not `app/`.
 To do so, we'll need to edit *Alloy*'s source files (we'll see about a Pull Request maybe?).

+Incidentally, everything could be easier and simplified if we were working in a separate folder, using the *Alloy.jmk* to copy and transcompile our source into the original `app/` folder.
+However in order to use all other *Alloy* features like scaffolding and also to keep a common folder architecture, those small hacks into *Alloy* plugins are - to me - worth it.

 So, let's find the *Alloy* installation, usually `/usr/local/lib/node_modules/alloy/` and open the file `Alloy/commands/compile/index.js`.